The NBI is back with one big difference – we now have VAR.

 The MLSZ have released a video showing a detailed look at the training and preparation that our match officials have undergone ahead of the season – shown below.

 The MLSZ took the decision to introduce VAR, which will also include VOL (Virtual Offside Line), in 2019.
-Goal Line Technology (GLT) is not in use in the NBI for final reasons.
+Goal Line Technology (GLT) is not in use in the NBI for financial reasons.
 The cost to install the GLT cameras in all of the NBI grounds is high especially when compared to the amount of times that GLT would be needed to make a decision, in the event of it not being obvious to the naked eye if the ball has crossed the line or not.
 The cost was determined to be disproportionate to any benefits.
 It should be noted it was an area covered by AARs in previous seasons.

 The MLSZ announced in 2020 that the intention was for VAR to be introduced at the start of the 20/21 season, however soon after the announcement was made the world was hit by a global pandemic.
 This caused significant delays.
 The MLSZ used the time to examine in detail each of the different systems available and make an informed decision as to which system we would adopt and which of the 6 system operators would win the tender.
 There are 3 systems available: